TheNotary/product_search/README.md

   - The results are shown in a table.
     - The Price
-    - The time when the data was queried
   - The results from the query are cache by SQL
   - The app is written in a TDD pattern where possible

 Bonus features not conducted into: